korejan/VRCFT-ALXR-Modules/README.md

 1. Download and install the relevant ALXR client and server from the [ALXR-nightly](https://github.com/korejan/ALXR-nightly/releases) repository.
    * The VRCFT v4 module method of obtaining the client from the ALXR-experimental repository is no longer supported, all facial/eye support has been merged into the main branch.
-2. Install the module either within VRCFT or download via the release page (`ALXRRemoteModule.zip`) and select the zip file in the Module registry page of VRCFT.
+2. Install the module from VRCFT Module Registry Page. <b><i>For manual installation only do the following:</i></b>
+   1. Download via the release page (`ALXRLocalModule.zip`)
+   2. Delete any previous versions
+   3. Extract the archive to `C:\Users\your-user-name\AppData\Roaming\VRCFaceTracking\CustomLibs`
+   4. Delete `module.json` from the extracted location.
-3. In `ALXRModuleConfig.json`, in the `"RemoteConfig"` section set `"ClientIpAddress"` to the headset IP, this can be found in the ALVR server dashboard.
+4. In `ALXRModuleConfig.json` (desktop shortcut), in the `"RemoteConfig"` section set `"ClientIpAddress"` to the headset IP, this can be found in the ALVR server dashboard.
    * If the client is being run on the same host as the server (e.g. alxr windows client), use localhost IP (default) and set the server to TCP protocol.
-4. Run VRCFT.
+5. Run VRCFT.

 ## Module Settings